IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export SERVER_URL=https://demo.dataverse.org
   export ID=24

-  curl -H "X-Dataverse-key: $API_TOKEN" -X POST "$SERVER_URL/api/datasets/$ID/privateUrl"
+  curl -H "X-Dataverse-key: $API_TOKEN" -X POST "$SERVER_URL/api/datasets/$ID/previewUrl"

 The fully expanded example above (without environment variables) looks like this:

 .. code-block:: bash

-  curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/24/privateUrl"
+  curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/24/previewUrl"

 If Anonymized Access has been enabled on a Dataverse installation (see the :ref:`:AnonymizedFieldTypeNames` setting), an optional 'anonymizedAccess' query parameter is allowed.
-Setting anonymizedAccess=true in your call will create a PrivateURL that only allows an anonymized view of the Dataset (see :ref:`privateurl`).
+Setting anonymizedAccess=true in your call will create a PreviewURL that only allows an anonymized view of the Dataset (see :ref:`previewurl`).

 .. code-block:: bash

-  curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/24/privateUrl?anonymizedAccess=true"
+  curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/24/previewUrl?anonymizedAccess=true"

-Get the Private URL for a Dataset
+Get the Preview URL for a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get a Private URL from a dataset (if available):
+Get a Preview URL from a dataset (if available):

 .. code-block:: bash